lipoyang/IcsPwm/README.md

 For example, consider the adapter which ID is 8.
 The ID of servos connected to this addapter are 8, 9, 10 and 11.

 ## Hardware
 The hardware of this adapter is made of GR-KURUMI.
-GR-KURUMI is Arduino based MCU board (Renesas RL78/G13).
+GR-KURUMI is Arduino based MCU boards (Renesas RL78/G13).

 ![Schematic](schematic.png)